 - We may be required to disclose your health information to authorized federal officials who are conducting national security and intelligence activities or providing protective services to the President or other important officials.
 By law we cannot reveal when we have disclosed such information to the government (e.g., Patriot Act).

-- In the event of a no show or late cancellation (after 12 pm on the prior business day) by an enrolled FSU student, information indicating that you were scheduled to receive services at the University Counseling Center will be disclosed to Student Business for the purpose of collection.
+- In the event of a fee for no show or late cancellation (after 12 pm on the prior business day) by an enrolled FSU student, information indicating that you were scheduled to receive services at the University Counseling Center will be disclosed to Student Business for the purpose of collection.
 The charge will be posted to your student account as “CC Service Fee.”
 No sensitive client data will be disclosed.